mevellea/telegram_menu/docs/README.rst

 Getting Started
 ---------------

-You first need to `create a Telegram bot <https://github.com/python-telegram-bot/python-telegram-bot/wiki/Introduction-to-the-API>`_\ , then you can refer to sample code in ``tests\test_connection.py`` to run a complete use-case.
+You first need to `create a Telegram bot <https://github.com/python-telegram-bot/python-telegram-bot/wiki/Introduction-to-the-API>`_\ , then you can refer to the sample code in ``tests\test_connection.py`` to run a complete use-case.

 Following code block creates a ``Hello, World!`` message:

 .. code-block:: python

-   from telegram_menu import BaseMessage, TelegramMenuSession
+   from telegram_menu import BaseMessage, TelegramMenuSession, NavigationHandler

    API_KEY = "put_your_telegram_bot_api_key_here"